Coverville: History

 As one of the early music-based podcasts, Coverville contributed to the legal podcasting of copyrighted music in the US.
 One month after beginning the podcase, Ibbott contacted major performance rights organisations (initially ASCAP and BMI) to explain the technology and delivery methods behind podcasting and to license music for Coverville.
 The licensing organizations adapted their non-interactive license to include podcast licensing shortly thereafter.
 Ibbott was active in publicizing this information among other podcasters.

 Coverville has been discussed in articles appearing in print and online publications such as Rolling Stone and BusinessWeek Online, and recommended by the BBC.
 In 2005, 2011, 2012, and 2013, Coverville won Podcast Connect's People's Choice Podcast Award in the "Podcast Safe Music" category.

 In 2005, Ibbott estimated 5000 subscribers for Coverville, which grew by 2007 to an estimated 35,000 listeners.

 Features

-A typical episode of Coverville has about six cover songs, and they are generally released on a three-per-week schedule.
-Weekly features typically include a Sunday all-request show, trivia challenges (where Brian, with help from his wife, try to solve various name-that-tune type challenges), and the Uncovered Gem Of The Week, a track that isn't a cover, but that the host likes.
+For the first part of its run, a typical episode of Coverville had about six cover songs, and was generally released on a three-per-week schedule.
+Weekly features typically included a Sunday all-request show, trivia challenges (where Brian, with help from his wife, try to solve various name-that-tune type challenges), and the Uncovered Gem Of The Week, a track that isn't a cover, but that the host likes.
 It is common for an episode of Coverville to have a theme.
 Frequent themes include: